Anikardava97/Reserved/README.md

 - User Accounts: Secure login system for customers;
 - Restaurant Listings: Browse and search for restaurants by location, cuisine, or availability.
 - Reservation System: Easy-to-use interface for making and managing reservations;
+- Order Food: Users can select dishes and place orders;
 - Favorites: Users can add restaurants to their favorites list for quick access in the future, simplifying the process of rebooking at preferred venues;
 - Reservation Cancellations: The system allows for hassle-free cancellation of reservations, providing flexibility and convenience to the users;
 - Loyalty Rewards: Users earn badges and rewards for successful reservations.
 Frequent users can enjoy discounts and special offers as part of a loyalty program, enhancing customer retention and satisfaction.